 Now, I realise that I can still do those things but it won’t actually make me feel any better.
 Sometimes I still enjoy the odd drink or takeaway but it’s not my crutch.
 And it’s not a frequent occurrence.

-The 90 day plan, and exercising, really have focused my mind throughout this pandemic.
-Rather than worry about all the awful things going on in the world, I have something positive to look forward to 5 days per week.
+The 90 Day Plan, and exercising, really have focused my mind throughout this pandemic.
+Rather than worry about all the awful things going on in the world, I have something positive to look forward to each day.